compsocialscience/summer-institute/2019/ethzurich/apply.md

 Participation is primarily geared towards advanced master's students, Ph.D. students, postdoctoral researchers, and junior faculty within 7 years of their Doctorate.

-Professional applicants holding at least a master's degree are also welcome.
+Professional applicants holding a master's or doctoral degree are also welcome.

 There are no restrictions based on citizenship, country of study, or country of employment.

 The tuition fees and meals during the institute will be covered.

-(The funding situation regarding housing and travelling costs will be updated with the following several months.)
+(The funding situation regarding housing and travelling costs will be updated within the following month.)

 About 20 participants will be invited.

 We welcome applicants from all backgrounds and fields of study.